vattanac/Latent-Manifold-Detection/README.md

 ## File Structure

 ```
-outputs/
+Latent-Manifold-Detection/
-├── ai-image-detection-guide.html   # The interactive guide (open this)
+├── index.html           # The interactive guide (open this)
+├── visualization.html   # Five SVG visualizations of the core ideas
 └── README.md            # This file
 ```

 ---